cnorm35/bridgetown-blog/src/_posts/automating_twilio_webhook_urls.md

 ### Rake Task For Updating URLs

 Before I start going into more detail, here's the code for the rake task.
-The dependencies for the rake task are a running [ngrok](https://ngrok.com/) instance, the [twilio-ruby](https://github.com/twilio/twilio-ruby) gem (I'm using v5.67.1), and if you'd like a pop of color in your terminal to make things easier to spot, the [colorize](https://github.com/fazibear/colorize) gem
+The dependencies for the rake task are a running ngrok instance, the `twilio-ruby` gem (I'm using v5.67.1), and if you'd like a pop of color in your terminal to make things easier to spot, the [colorize](https://github.com/fazibear/colorize){:target="_blank"} gem

 Here is an example of the rake task
 ```ruby